bartificer/programming-by-stealth/docs/pbs44.md

 This has two obvious advantages.
 Firstly, the fact that this function accepts arbitrarily many arguments is now obvious from the function declaration, and secondly, because `n` is now a true array, we can use functions from the `Array` prototype on it (like `.forEach()`).

-In the above example the variadic argument is the only argument, but that doesn’t have to be the case, the variadic argument just has to be last.
+In the above example the variadic argument is the only argument.
+That doesn’t have to be the case.
+The variadic argument just has to be last.

 For example, the following function takes an operator as the first argument, and then applies that operator to all the other arguments passed.
 So, it has one regular argument, and then all other arguments passed get collapsed into the variadic argument: